Harvest of Hits

 Harvest Of Hits is an original jazz compilation by Nat King Cole released by Capitol Records in 1950.
-Both a 10 – inch (33-1/3rpm) LP version containing 8 tracks, and a 6-track boxed set of three 7 – inch (45rpm) discs was released.
+Both a 10-inch (33 1/3 rpm) LP version containing 8 tracks, and a 6-track boxed set of three 7-inch (45 rpm) discs was released.
 The album features Oscar Moore on guitar, Johnny Miller on bass and Lee Young on drums.